graeme-a-stewart/atlasgit/README.md

 a text file that can be imported and plotted into a spreadsheet

-`casefilter.sh` - git filter-branch script that resets the case of repository files which at some point in their SVN history changed case (causing problems on case insensitive file systems).
+`casefilter.sh` - git filter-branch script that resets the case of repository files which at some point in their SVN history changed case, causing problems on case insensitive file systems.
+N.B.
+It is observed that managing the SVN to git migration using the git 2.7 client seems to avoid these problems.

 HOWTO